Wildhoney/ngDroplet/README.md

 # ngDroplet

-[Original Droplet module](https://github.com/Wildhoney/EmberDroplet) was created by me for Ember.js &ndash; `ngDroplet` is the Angular.js version. `ngDroplet` allows you to easily support drag and drop uploading in Angular.js &ndash; with additional sugar for uploading and managing files.
+The [original Droplet module](https://github.com/Wildhoney/EmberDroplet) was created by me for Ember.js &ndash; `ngDroplet` is the Angular.js version. `ngDroplet` allows you to easily support drag and drop uploading in Angular.js &ndash; with additional sugar for uploading and managing files.

 ![Travis](http://img.shields.io/travis/Wildhoney/ngDroplet.svg?style=flat)
 &nbsp;